stevencurtis/SwiftCoding/LeetCode/Contests/217/README.md

 ![217](Images/217.png)
 The question asks us to *sum* the accounts for each customer, and return the largest sum of each customer.

 For this solution I've closen to use [reduce](https://medium.com/@stevenpcurtis.sc/create-your-own-reduce-function-in-swift-e92b519c9659) to create the sum of a customer's accounts.
-The solution is given in the following function:
+The solution is given in the following class:

 ```swift
 class Solution {